10 types of planned gifts your nonprofit should know

 Grants from donor-advised funds (DAFs)

-Grants from donor-advised funds (DAFs) represent one of the single fastest-growing areas of philanthropy in recent years.
-These ‘philanthropic savings accounts’ hold vast amounts of wealth—in 2022, they held $85.53 billion in donor contributions and paid out $52.16 billion in grants (NP Trust’s 2023 DAF Report).
+Grants from donor-advised funds (DAFs) represent one of the fastest-growing areas of philanthropy in recent years.
+These ‘philanthropic savings accounts’ hold vast amounts of wealth—in 2024, grants from DAFs increased to $64.89 billion (NP Trust’s 2025 DAF Report).

 Nonprofits increasingly prioritize DAFs as they become the giving vehicle of choice for many high-impact donors.
 Consider these findings from FreeWill’s most recent DAF report:

-Note that last point—DAFs can be an incredibly helpful option for your planned gift and major gift prospects.
+Note the last point—DAFs can be an incredible option for your planned and major gift prospects.
 By contributing cash and liquidated assets to these accounts, donors create handy reserves of philanthropic funds within easy reach for any type of giving arrangement you might suggest and discuss with them.

 Many donors also use their DAFs to establish recurring gifts to their favorite nonprofits—develop these relationships and watch your mission thrive.